-5.2 Subordinated Tier 2 Notes may trade significantly below their value in certain circumstances

-In circumstances of financial distress (whether related to the economy or markets generally or events specific to KBC), there may be uncertainty as to the likelihood that resolution authorities could in the future decide to write down or convert Subordinated Tier 2 Notes into tier 1 instruments.
+5.2 Subordinated Tier 2 Notes may trade significantly below their value in certain circumstances future decide to write down or convert Subordinated Tier 2 Notes into tier 1 instruments.
 Due to the uncertainty as to whether any such write down or conversion could occur, the trading price of the Subordinated Tier 2 Notes could drop significantly.
 Moreover, the trading behaviour of the Subordinated Tier 2 Notes may not necessarily follow the trading behaviour of other types of notes issued by the Issuer.
 Subordinated Tier 2 Notes may have a greater price volatility compared to conventional interest-bearing securities (potentially more aligned with the trading behaviour of the shares or other tier 1 or tier 2 instruments issued by the Issuer).